About Us

 Details of this period

-2003: Our graduate program changes dramatically with the creation of the Graduate Education in Medical Sciences (GEMS) program.
-Students for the PhD in the basic sciences (Anatomy and Cell Biology, Biochemistry and Molecular Genetics, Microbiology and Immunology, Pathology, Pharmacology, Physiology and Biophysics) are admitted into the GEMS program rather than into a specific department.
-They take 3 courses from a set of core courses (physiology, biochemistry, molecular biology, cell biology) in the first semester and 2 courses from the Spring set of core courses (integrative biology, molecular genetics, receptor pharmacology and cell signaling, translational and applied physiology, and structure of biopolymers).
-In addition in each semester there is a research methods course and a course for their lab rotations.
-After their first year course work the students choose their advisor and as a result the specific department their degree will come from.
+2003: The graduate program changed dramatically with the creation of the Graduate Education in Medical Sciences (GEMS) program.
+Students for a PhD in the basic sciences (Anatomy and Cell Biology, Biochemistry and Molecular Genetics, Microbiology and Immunology, Pathology, Pharmacology, Physiology and Biophysics) were admitted into the GEMS program rather than into a specific department.
+They would take three courses from a set of core courses (Physiology, Biochemistry, Molecular Biology, Cell Biology) in the first semester and two courses from the Spring set of core courses (Integrative Biology, Molecular Genetics, Receptor Pharmacology and Cell Signaling, Translational and Applied Physiology, and Structure of Biopolymers).
+In addition, in each semester there is a research methods course and a course for their lab rotations.
+After their first-year course work the students chose their advisor and as a result the specific department their degree would come from.

-2015: Dr. R. John Solaro steps down as Head of the Department after 27 years of service.
-Dr. E. Douglas Lewandowski appointed interim head.
+2015: Dr. R. John Solaro stepped down as Head of the Department after 27 years of service.
+Dr. E. Douglas Lewandowski was appointed interim head.

-2016: Dr. Jan K. Kitajewski joins our Department as Professor and Head
+2016: Dr. Jan K. Kitajewski joined our Department as Professor and Head.